camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ### 7.4.
 Backward and Forward Compatibility

-Avoid breaking backward compatibility, unless strictly necessary, means that new versions should be compatible with previous versions.
+Avoid breaking backward compatibility, unless strictly necessary, means that new versions SHOULD be compatible with previous versions.

 Bearing in mind that APIs are continually evolving and certain operations will no longer be supported, the following considerations must be taken into account: